shoes, boots, sneakers, and heels stored on wall-mounted shoe racks

 Meyrinafhorn

 Since sneakers are athletic shoes by nature, they’re built to withstand a little more rough-housing than, say, ballet flats.
-Which means you can get away with storing sneakers in slightly less precious shoe storage options.
+This means you can get away with storing sneakers in slightly less precious shoe storage options.

 “Sneakers don’t have to be in bins, they can be in baskets,” says Aron.
 “Cubbies are another good way to go.
 That option gives each shoe its own home.”